Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/creating_custom_queries.md

 date: 2021-08-12
 ---

-By default, analytics are provided for Runtime Services Requests, Average Session Length, Installs, Events, Mobile Backend Services Requests, Push Notifications, Sessions, and Unique Devices.
+By default, analytics are provided for Average Session Length, Installs, Events, Push Notifications, Sessions, and Unique Devices.
 The Custom Queries feature enables you to create custom queries based on your application-specific metrics and analytical needs or expand upon the provided default analytics to meet your specific analytics needs.

 ## Queries overview

-To access the _Queries Overview_ screen, select the **Custom Queries** link on the Overview left menu.
+To access the _Queries Overview_ view, select the **Custom Queries** link on the Overview left menu.

 ![Queries overview](/Images/custom_queries_overview.png)

-Note that if you have not created any custom queries, selecting the **Custom Queries** tab will transfer you to the _Queries_ screen.
-The _Queries_ screen enables creating, previewing, editing, saving, and deleting custom analytics queries.
+If you have not created any custom queries, selecting the **Custom Queries** link will transfer you to the _Queries_ view.
+The _Queries_ view enables creating, previewing, editing, saving, and deleting custom analytics queries.
 You can also filter custom queries.
-To access the _Queries_ screen from the _Queries Overview_ screen, click the **\+ Query** button or click on a custom query tile.
-To navigate from the _Queries_ screen to the _Queries Overview_ screen, select **All Queries** from the Saved Queries drop-down menu.
+To access the _Queries_ view from the _Queries Overview_ view, click the **Query** button or click on a custom query tile.
+To navigate from the _Queries_ view to the _Queries Overview_ view, select **All Queries** from the Saved Queries drop-down menu.

 ![Queries page](/Images/custom_queries.png)